leekelleher/umbraco-contentment/.github/README.md

 - v2.x has been developed against **Umbraco v8.14.0** and it will still work on current Umbraco v8.x releases.
 - v1.x has been developed against **Umbraco v8.6.1**, it will still work on current Umbraco v8.x releases.

-With Contentment v3.x (Umbraco v9.0 / .NET 5), you can only install a package from the [NuGet package repository](https://www.nuget.org/packages/Our.Umbraco.Community.Contentment).
-For previous Contentment versions, the package can be installed from either [Our Umbraco](https://our.umbraco.com/packages/backoffice-extensions/contentment/) or NuGet package repositories, or build manually from the source-code:
+With Contentment v3.x on Umbraco v9.0 (.NET 5), you can only install a package from the [NuGet package repository](https://www.nuget.org/packages/Our.Umbraco.Community.Contentment).
+For Umbraco v8.x, the package can still be installed from either [Our Umbraco](https://our.umbraco.com/packages/backoffice-extensions/contentment/) or NuGet package repositories.

 ##### NuGet package repository